-Identified phasor sources will likely be variable, so it is impossible to predict at the time of proposal writing what the flux will be during the observation.
-As a result, if a given candidate source is fainter than 0.5 Jy at the time of proposal writing, but its light curve (available in the ALMA Calibrator Source Catalogue; see above) shows that it has been brighter in the past or shows a rising flux potentially increasing above the 0.5 Jy threshold, the PI can propose that source as a phasor.
-In this case, the observatory will check the source's flux closer to the VLBI campaign run and the project will be executed only if the selected source is observed to have a flux greater than 0.5 Jy.
+Identified phasor sources will likely be variable, so it is impossible to predict at the time of proposal submission what the flux will be during the observation.
+If a given candidate source is fainter than 0.5 Jy at the time of proposal submission, but its light curve (available in the ALMA Calibrator Source Catalogue; see above) shows that it has been brighter in the past or shows a rising flux potentially increasing above the 0.5 Jy threshold, the PI can propose that source as a phasor.
+In this case, PIs may wish to include a justification in the proposal.
+In this case, the JAO will check the source's flux closer to the VLBI campaign run and the project will be executed only if the selected source is observed to have a flux greater than 0.5 Jy.